TRON (TRX) Staking: What to Know and How to Get Started

 • Run your own validator node: Technical users can also apply to run a validator node.
 The Tron network requires just 9,999 TRX (and a bit of technical know-how) to become a candidate.

-• Staking via a Centralized Exchange [Easy]
+Staking Via A Centralized Exchange [Easy]

-When staking through a centralized exchange, the exchange does all the heavy lifting.
-You won’t have to vote for Super Representatives and you won’t need to choose between energy or bandwidth when staking.
+By far, the easiest way to stake Tron is to use a centralized exchange.
+That’s because when staking through a centralized exchange, the exchange does all the heavy lifting.
+You won’t have to vote for Super Representatives, and you won’t need to choose between energy or bandwidth when staking.
 You won’t earn either one.
 Instead, the exchange handles these aspects in the background, often with no real transparency.

 Staking through an exchange comes with some other caveats as well.
 For example, you lose the ability to lend your energy, an additional source of income for some TRX holders.
 Instead, the exchange keeps any income from staking, voting, and lending.
 In exchange, they pay stakers a yield for use of their TRX.